Title II & Digital Accessibility Programming

 Incoming first-year students participate in Husker Dialogues, a diversity and inclusion event facilitated by more than 370 faculty, staff, and student conversation guides.
 Husker Dialogues is designed to introduce first-year students to tools they can use.

-Welcome to the Center for Transformative Teaching's (CTT) Building Inclusion through Digital Accessibility (BIDA) page.
+Welcome to the Center for Transformative Teaching's (CTT) Accessibility programming page.
 On this page, you will find digital accessibility related programing from the CTT.
 Our digital accessibility programing is designed to help you meet new federal Title II guidelines.

-Starting this summer, the Center for Transformative Teaching is offering AMP — a low-pressure, virtual community to help UNL instructors make their course content accessible and meet new federal Title II accessibility guidelines.
+Starting this fall, the Center for Transformative Teaching is offering AMP — a low-pressure, virtual community to help UNL instructors make their course content accessible and meet new federal Title II accessibility guidelines.
 Join us in Microsoft Teams for weekly tips, goal setting, office hours, and a supportive space to ask questions, and celebrate progress.
-Office hours begin June 4.

-Let’s get your courses ready for the 2025–26 academic year — together.
+Let’s get your courses ready for the April 2026 deadline— together.

 Get AMP'D!

-Get your courses ready for Title II with the Accessibility Motivation Plan (AMP)!
+Get your courses ready for Title II with the Accessibility Motivation Plan (AMP) online community!
+Join at any time throughout the semester to get your course ready and questions answered.

 Why